 This seems a viable option.

 We have found that people can become overwhelmed or paralysed by the fear of making a wrong decision and so get stuck.

-If you’ve made a start or considering doing your own recruitment, we are developing several tools and downloads for you to use, many of which are free.
+If you’ve made a start or considering doing your own recruitment, we are developing several free tools and downloads for you to use.
 Check back with us for these free tools, such as optimising your job advert and why you should never advertise your job description as your job advert.

 2. Keep recruitment costs slightly lower – you could outsource parts of the process

 Many smaller companies look to take this option.